The closest alternatives to Pretzel Salt are Bagel Salt, Kosher Salt, Red Diamond Sea Salt, Rock Salt, and Morton Salt.

 This makes it a healthier choice than table salt, stripped of its natural benefits.

-Red Diamond Sea Salt has a bold, salty flavor that can enhance the taste of many dishes.
+Red Diamond Sea Salt has a bold, salty flavor that can improve the taste of many dishes.

 It can also be used as a finishing salt, giving food a beautiful pop of color.